jeremytammik/tbc/a/1798_da4r_curve_project.md

 There is a ShortCurveTolerance constant, "the enforced minimum length for any curve created by Revit", as the documentation says.

-So the conversion methods will fail if a projected result would contain such a curve.
+So, the conversion methods will fail if a projected result would contain such a curve.

 Imagine a line in the plane's normal direction &ndash; it would result in a point on the plane.